lvgl/lvgl/docs/overview/style-props.rst

 Padding
 -------

-Properties to describe spacing between the parent’s sides and the children and among the children.
+Properties to describe spacing between the parent's sides and the children and among the children.
 Very similar to the padding properties in HTML.